+§ 1200.
 Statement of Purpose

-The guidelines contain policy and procedures governing the activities of third-party auditors conducting examinations under California's Unclaimed Property Program.
-The guidelines are designed to:
+This article governs the activities of third- party auditors conducting examinations under California's Unclaimed Property Program.
+This article is intended to

 - 1. Ensure that the examinations by third-party auditors are conducted objectively and impartially. - 2.
 Ensure that the examinations are completed promptly and without undue burden to the holders. - 3.
 Ensure that strict confidentiality is maintained for records obtained from the state and the holders. - 4.
-Ensure that the holder under examination is fully apprised of its appeal rights.
+Ensure that the holder under examination is fully apprised of its appeal rights. - § 1201.
 Authority to Conduct Unclaimed Property Examinations